Course Content and Outcome Guide for EMS 252

 - Special Fee:

 Course DescriptionStudents successfully complete course final written and practical exam and prepare for the State and National Registry written and practical exam.
 Department permission required.
-Prerequisite: EMS 248.
+Prerequisites: EMS 248.
 Audit available.

 Intended Outcomes for the course